ganeshutah/Jove/README.md

    2. Go to [Make sure the install works](#make-sure-the-install-works) section at the end to verify correct installation.

+## Windows Install

+   1. Run the installer installing into your home directory.
+      You do not need to add the Anaconda 3 directories to your system PATH.

+   2. After the install, open an Anaconda Prompt (go to the start menu and search ``Anaconda Prompt'').
+Note that if you ignored the advise to install in your home directory, you will want to right-click on the Anaconda Prompt icon and select ``Run as Administrator''.

+   3. In this prompt, install graphviz
+      - conda install graphviz

+   4. Now install the python graphviz module
+      - pip install graphviz

+   5. Now the graphviz module (or arguably the subprocess module) has a bug that we will need to work around.

+      Basically, calling subprocess.check_call(['dot'])
+      doesn't match with dot.bat that is in the system PATH.

+      There are two fixes for this.
+Choose whichever one you want.

+    6. The first is to add the graphviz command-line tool directory to your system path

+       - Open the control panel
+       - Search for ``environment'' and click on ``Edit environment variables for your account''.
+       - Double click on ``Path'' in the top half of the window.
+Add the path for graphviz, which should be something like this:

+	 > 'C:\$Users\username>\Anaconda3\Library\bin\graphviz
+       - Close all command prompts and open them again to have updated PATH variables

+    7. The second is to replace 'dot' with 'dot.bat' in the graphviz python module.

+       - Navigate to the graphviz python module directory, for example
+       - C:\Users\<Username>\Anaconda3\Lib\site-packages\graphviz
+       - Open in a text editor files.py and backend.py
+       - Around line 19 in both files, replace
+          'dot' with 'dot.bat'.
+(In files.py, it is the value of '_engine', and in 'backend.py, it is a value in the ENGINES set.

+    8. Go to the section [Make sure the install works](#make-sure-the-install-works)

 ## Make sure the install works

    1. Now, start the Jupyter notebook